superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval.md

 The next step is semantic retrieval evaluation.
 It puts the work you've done so far to a litmus test.

-Retrieval is the vital component of the RAG and its evaluation can be addressed as a classic information retrieval evaluation problem.
+Retrieval is a vital component of RAG and its evaluation can be addressed as a classic information retrieval evaluation problem.

 You need to establish the expectations from the returned results.
 This can help us to identify reference metrics and important parameters.
 Done correctly, it